We love a cheeky bevvy here in Aotearoa, but upon what have we been supping in the 2010s? These are 10 libations that captured the mood of the decade.

 OK, let’s get this out of the way first up: the piefee is available only at a small bakery on Auckland’s Karangahape Rd.
 But trust me, it defined the decade, for the piefee (it’s a pie shell filled with a flat white) is symbolic of something deeper.
 It’s the vibe of the thing, your honour.
 Initially launched in pastry-shell form by Tasteful Bakehouse in February 2017, it’s been refined over the years but is still going strong today.
 Can we say the same about the avolatte, which those sickos across the ditch came up with around the same time?
 Let’s hope not.

 In a manner that calls to mind the squishy, rubbery, slimy hell-blob from whence it is born, kombucha slithered its way into our lives big time this decade.
 The gut-friendly fermented tea beverage has been around for centuries but became increasingly de rigueur in recent years, its rise in the west mirroring that of other fermented foods such as kimchi, kefir and sourdough.
-It’s swiftly gone from hippy tipple to supermarket staple, and is now so mainstream that last year Alex Casey was gifted one by a devoted fan of The Real Pod.
+It’s swiftly gone from hippy tipple to supermarket staple, and is now so mainstream that last year Alex Casey was gifted one of the aforementioned slimy hell-blobs (it’s actually called a SCOBY) by a devoted fan of The Real Pod.
 “It stank and I hated how it had tendrils like a jellyfish,” she said.
 What a time to be alive.

 Ah, Lindauer – the people’s fizz.
 A cheeky bott of Lindy Lohan has been synonymous with good times here in Aotearoa for as long as I can remember, which, let’s be honest, is about 10 years on account of my brain having been addled by too much internet use.
 It pains me that a snobbery persists around Lindauer, but I guess it’s human nature to suspect something so damn affordable is not very good.
 But Lindy, unlike many cheap bubblies (which are basically SodaStreamed), is made following the méthode traditionnelle, meaning it gets its fizz through a secondary fermentation in the bottle.
 The OG Brut Cuvée is regularly awarded five stars in the country’s top wine tastings, as is the slightly pricier Special Reserve.
 It’s a national treasure, as Dish aptly put it in 2017, and is so damn iconic that our nation’s “first bloke” appeared in a Lindauer ad in 2012.
 What a drop, what a decade.